magento/merchdocs/src/stores/b2b-purchase-order-flow.md

 ## Purchase order flow

-Dpending on their role, and the order, company users may be subjected to a number of approval rules.
+Depending on their role, and the order, company users may be subjected to a number of approval rules.
 And depending on whether using online or offline payment methods, the flow is slightly different.
 Company admins can create orders automatically, bypassing the approval rules.

 ![]({% link images/images-b2b/purchase-order-flow.png %}){: .zoom}
    _Purchase order flow_